MicrosoftDocs/m365copilot-docs/docs/publish.md

 ## Teams message extension apps as plugins for Copilot

-When Teams message extension apps used as plugins for Copilot are packaged and distributed in the same way as [Microsoft Teams apps that are integrated](/microsoft-365/admin/manage/test-and-deploy-microsoft-365-apps) to run across the Microsoft 365 ecosystem.
+Teams message extension apps used as plugins for Copilot are packaged and distributed in the same way as [Microsoft Teams apps that are integrated](/microsoft-365/admin/manage/test-and-deploy-microsoft-365-apps) to run across the Microsoft 365 ecosystem.
 As such, they're available to end-users both as plugins and [message extensions apps](/microsoftteams/platform/m365-apps/extend-m365-teams-message-extension) that work directly in [Microsoft Teams chat and Microsoft Outlook email](/microsoftteams/platform/m365-apps/overview#personal-tabs-and-messaging-extensions-in-outlook-and-microsoft-365-app) compose windows.

 ### Distribute custom apps as plugins to your organization